How to get the most out of the customer reviews with an Airtable system

 Why are customer reviews even that important to us as a business?

-Many people believe that customer reviews are important only to our customers who make decisions based on experiences shared by others who used the product or service.
-However, customer reviews can help businesses a lot, in many different ways.
+Many people believe that customer reviews are important only to our customers who make decisions based on experiences shared by others who have used the product or service.
+However, customer reviews can help businesses a lot in many different ways.

 We will go through the benefits that customer reviews bring to our business.